 “Purchase Price” has the meaning set forth in Section 5.

-“RC West” means the California Independent System Operator, or its successor, in its role as and fulfilling the duties of the registered Reliability Coordinator as defined by NERC, and as delegated by WECC for the District’s balancing authority area and transmission system.
+“RC West” means the California Independent System Operator, or its successor, in its role as and fulfilling the duties of the registered Reliability Coordinator as defined by NERC, and as delegated by WECC for the District’s BAA and transmission system.

 “Renewable Energy Credit” means a tradable certificate of proof of one megawatt-hour of a renewable resource.
 The certificate includes all of the Environmental Attributes associated with that one megawatt-hour of electricity.